fylskrskr/fylskrskr/README.md

 ## Hi there 👋, I'm Yuliang Fan

 - 🎓 I just graduated with a Master's degree from Department of Automation, Shanghai Jiao Tong University in 2023;
-- 🌱 I’m currently an Artificial Intelligence Intern with [Vneuron](https://www.vneuron.com/) working on AI4Protein projects;
+- 🌱 I’m currently an Artificial Intelligence Intern with [Dr. Yuan](https://www.westlake.edu.cn/faculty/fajie-yuan.html) working on AI4Protein projects;
 - 🤔 My interests are with AI4Protein, Natural Language Processing, and Computer vision;
 - 📫 Please email via fyl.0715@foxmail.com to reach me.